 If you are like most small business owners, you started really, really small.
-Like, maybe just you, your cat, your laptop and small decorative succulent garden.
+Probably just you, your laptop, and an idea.

 The problem is, when the day to day of small business ownership can be so overwhelming, it’s tough to know what you should be doing now to ready your business for a successful future.
 What is scalability in business and what are your limitations?
 An understanding is fundamental to your success.